phalcon-orphanage/docs/en/reference/tutorial-invo-3.rst

         // ...
     }

 Remember the filters we defined in the Products form?
-Data is filtered before being assigned to the object $product.
+Data is filtered before being assigned to the object :code:`$product`.
 This filtering is optional, also the ORM escapes the input data and performs additional casting according to the column types:

 .. code-block:: php